GeorgiosEtsias/graph-schema-diff/README.md

   - `gpt35_summarization.py`: Script initializes the GPT3.5 model, to summarize the changes encountered between 2 versions of a GraphQL schema.
   - `main-fastapi.py`: Script launches a fast-api app, that enables the user  to test the changes between 2 versions of a GraphQL schema.
   - `release_summary.py`: Script generates the release summary, for a given release changes list of dictionaries.
+  - `schema_changes_llm.py`: Script to identify all the differences between two versions of a GraphQL schema, employing GPT3.5.
   - `schema_changes.py`: Script to identify all the differences between two versions of a GraphQL schema.
   - `schema_diff_report.py`: Script determines all the breaking and non-breaking changes between 2 versions of a GraphQL schema, and generates a summary report.